Trump, Ivanka and Don Jr. subpoenaed in New York AG inquiry - ExBulletin

 Trump, Ivanka and Don Jr. subpoenaed in New York AG inquiry

-NEW YORK (AP) The New York attorney general’s office confirmed on Monday that it had subpoenaed former President Donald Trump and his two eldest children, Ivanka and Donald Trump Jr., demanding their testimony as part of a survey of the family’s business practices.
+NEW YORK The New York attorney general’s office on Monday confirmed it has subpoenaed former President Donald Trump and his two eldest children, Ivanka and Donald Trump Jr., demanding their testimony in a trade practices investigation of the family.

-Attorney General’s Office Letitia James said in a court file that it had recently issued subpoenas seeking testimony and documents from Trump in a multi-year civil investigation into issues such as the valuation of properties owned or controlled by Trump and his company.
+Attorney General Letitia James’ office said in a court file that it had recently issued subpoenas soliciting testimony and documents from the Trumps in a multi-year civil investigation into issues such as “l valuation of properties owned or controlled “by Trump and his company.

-Monday’s filing, made public as the Trumps prepare to fight subpoenas, was the first time investigators have publicly revealed that they are also seeking information from Ivanka and Donald Trump Jr., both of their father’s trusted allies who were leaders of his Trump family.
-Organization.
+Monday’s brief, made public as James went to court to carry out the subpoena, was the first time investigators have publicly revealed that they are also seeking information from Ivanka and Donald Trump Jr. , both trusted allies of their father who served as executives in his family’s Trump Organization.

 Last month, it was reported that James’s office asked Trump to sit for a deposition.